-2 Press POSITION repeatedly, or press ↑/↓/⊕ to select the position.
+2 Press POSITION repeatedly, or press $\frac{1}{\sqrt{1}}$ to select the position.
 The settings of the position selected is recalled.

-Store or delete the lens settings and aspect ratio in the "Picture Position" of the Screen menu (page 30).
+Store or delete lens settings, aspect ratio, and blanking in the "Picture Position" of the Screen emenu (page 32).

-A position where lens settings and aspect ratio are not stored is displayed as "---."
+The position where the lens settings, aspect ratio, and blanking are not stored is displayed as "---."